csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 * Record a shutout in a game, as well as total minutes played during the shutout by a goalie

 ### The TableFactory Class
+The role of the `TableFactory` class is to read data from a specified `PlayerList` object and return a String containing the data in one of several formats:
+ * A roster information list for all `Player` objects (both `Goalie` and `Skater` objects included) in the `PlayerList`
+ * A list of all `Skater` objects in the `PlayerList` and their play information
+ * A list of all `Goalie` objects in the `PlayerList` and their play information

 ### The TeamReader Class
+The `TeamReader` class is a simple class that uses the data presented in a specified file to return a `PlayerList` object containing the data found in the file.
+This is done by the class' only method, the `read` method, which is a public-static helper method.

 ### The TeamWriter Class
+The `TeamWriter` class is another simple class that accepts a specified output file and a `PlayerList` object and writes the data contained in the passed `PlayerList` to the output file.
+This is done by the class' only method, the `write` method, which is a public-static helper method.